-One of the most common faults at this time of year is boilers losing pressure.
+One of the most common cold-weather faults is boilers losing pressure.

 People usually discover this when they've had their heating off for a while.
 As soon as you start it up you may see a warning code of 'E119' or 'E118'.
 This is sign that the pressure in the pipes that supply your radiators has dropped and it means the boiler won't work.

 Thankfully it's an easy problem to fix yourself.
 We've put together a handy video to explain what to do to get the pressure back to normal.
 Watch it here.

 Frozen pipes can also stop your boiler from working.

 All you need is a kettle and the problem can be solved.

 If you have a power cut or electricity supply issue, you will need to contact Western Power on 0800 6783 105.

 Most of our properties have some kind of back-up heating such as an electric fire or immersion heater.